okfn-brasil/querido-diario/CONTRIBUTING.md

 Since Diário Oficial seeks to become a trustful source of official governmental announcements, every data source must also be trustful.
 A private company publishing government gazettes without official permission, for instance, is not a trustful source.

 At this moment, the project aims for the 100 top Brazilian municipalities by population, collecting all the gazettes since 2015.
-If you want to help us reach this goal, [an ordered list can be found on Wikipedia](https://pt.wikipedia.org/wiki/Lista_de_munic%C3%ADpios_do_Brasil_por_popula%C3%A7%C3%A3o).

-We're tracking the progress of crawlers and parsers in the [CITIES.md](CITIES.md) file.
+If you want to help us reach this goal, we're tracking the progress of crawlers in [CITIES.md](CITIES.md) file.
 Have a look at it if you want to know where contributors are already working.

 ## Starting to contribute